Updated: Oct 5, 2021

 Vaute Couture promises "to create the warmest winter coats for the warmest hearts," using innovative, high-tech, sustainable textiles, cut and sewn in NYC’s garment district.
 They work with the best high-tech mills around the world using organic and recycled fibers, combine them to create shockingly warm coats, beautiful gowns, comfy sweaters, and cool swimsuits.

-I bought my first vegan winter jacket from Vaute Couture a year ago and, have to say, it kept its promise to keep me "Canada Goose" kinda warm the entire winter.
+I bought my first vegan winter jacket from Vaute Couture a year ago and I can say that it kept its promise to keep me "Canada Goose" kind of warm the entire winter.

 4. Save the Duck